ATTENTION: Parents who are frustrated, confused

 It's brutal, cold, and I would add, soulless.
 One of my former clients, who interviews candidates for an Ivy League school, assured me that "valedictorians are a dime a dozen."

 Even with my 60-day, 100% money-back guarantee, the Student Brand Strategy (SBS) isn’t designed to work with these schools.
-If you're hell-bent on sending your talented child to an Ivy, don't waste any more of your time on this page.
+If you're hell-bent on sending your talented child to an Ivy, don't spend any more time on this page.

 According to the most recognized source of college profiles, US News and World Report, the 100 most selective schools reject at least 70% of their applicants every year.